Adobe-Marketing-Cloud/aep-sdks-documentation/resources/adobe-experience-platform-mini-programs-sdk/implementation.md

 ### AdobeSDK.setDebugModeEnabled\(flag\)

-By default, the SDK hides internal exceptions and prints error message in the console log.
+By default, the SDK hides internal exceptions and prints error messages in the console log.
 To allow the SDK to throw those exceptions, enable debug mode.

 ```javascript
 AdobeSDK.setDebugModeEnabled(true)